 Most time use diaries request respondents to describe their main activity for each time period, with limited opportunities to describe secondary activities.
 The format of the LSAC time use diary meant that a number of activities could be specified separately; however, where numbers were large, it often indicated that the respondent had trouble understanding the task.
 As such, it was decided to exclude any respondent that gave more than five simultaneous activities for more than six time periods.
 In Wave 1, this criterion excluded 78 diaries (1%) from the B cohort file and 55 diaries (1%) from the K cohort file, while in Wave 2, 26 (0.4%) B cohort diaries and 16 (0.2%) K cohort diaries were deleted.
-For Wave 3, 11 (0.2%) diaries were deleted from the B cohort file.
+For Wave 3, 11 (0.2%) diaries were deleted from the B cohort file and 11 (0.2%) were deleted from the K cohort file.